brandur/org/drafts/qe.md

 As QE3 continues to demonstrate that its nickname of QE-Infinity is well-deserved, it's increasingly important that the general public understands how it works and is able to grasp its long term consequences on the financial system.
 Is Bernanke actually printing $85 billion a month?
 Does that mean I'll be paying $100 for a loaf of bread by 2020?
 Looking around the web, I was abhored by just how difficult it was to find an explanation of the precise mechanics of QE; even the Fed itself [assures us that it's not printing](http://www.federalreserve.gov/faqs/money_12853.htm), but then proceeds to gloss over the details.

-What follows is my attempt to explain QE in a pragmatic way, with an example to reinforce the concepts.
+What follows is my attempt to explain QE in the simple and pragmatic style of the technical blog posts that I've read over the years (thus "for hackers").
+Keep in mind that I'm an enthusiast but not an expert, and [welcome feedback and corrections](mailto:brandur@brandur.org).

 ## Actors